massung/http/README.md

 While that was an overview of all the utility functions and objects to get the contents of a URL, the `http` package also nicely wraps most of them up for you with various helper functions:

 	;; perform a HEAD request
-	(http-head url &key headers) ;=> response
+	(http-head url &key headers follow-redirect)

 	;; perform a GET request
-	(http-get url &key headers follow-redirects) ;=> response body
+	(http-get url &key headers follow-redirect)

 	;; perform a PUT request
-	(http-put url data &key headers) ;=> response body
+	(http-put url &key data headers)

 	;; perform a POST request
-	(http-post url data &key headers) ;=> response body
+	(http-post url &key data headers)

 	;; perform a DELETE request
-	(http-delete url &key headers) ;=> response
+	(http-delete url &key headers)

-All the `http-` helper functions use a `with-url` macro, which allows you to pass either a `url` object or a string, which will be parsed on-demand.
+All the `http-` helper functions use the `with-url` macro, which allows you to pass either a `url` object or a string, which will be parsed on-demand.

 	(with-url ((url url-expr) &body body)

 The optional `headers` should be an associative list of key/value pairs that will be sent with the request.
 The `http` package will already take care of any obvious headers for you (e.g. Host, Connection, and Authorization).

-For GET requests, `follow-redirects` signals that if the resource has moved (response codes in the 300's).
-If it is a positive integer, then only that many follows will occur.
-If it is `t` then it will keep following the resource until it finds it or fails.
+For HEAD and GET requests, `follow-redirect` signals that if the resource has moved (response codes in the 300's) that an additional `http-perform` should be taken to follow the resource to its new location.
+If the resource has continued to move, it will be up to you to test and follow.

-Both PUT and POST requests have a `data` argument, which is what is sent in the body of the request. *At this time there is no support for multi-part posts*.

-	CL-USER > (http-get "google.com" :follow-redirects t)
+	CL-USER > (http-get "google.com" :follow-redirect t)
 	#<RESPONSE 200 "OK">

-	"<!doctype html><html>...</html>"
+Both PUT and POST requests have an optional `data` argument, which is what is sent in the body of the request. *At this time there is no support for multi-part posts*.

+	CL-USER > (http-post "httpbin.org/post" :data "Echo")
+	#<RESPONSE 200 "OK">

-Only GET, PUT, and POST operations will read the response body, and only if the `response-code` returned is a success (200-299).
-Otherwise only the `response` is returned.
+The `http-get`, `http-put`, and `http-post` functions will all send `:read-body t` to `http-perform`.
+The body is only read if the response code is a success (200-299).

+## Additional Utilities

+TODO: url-encode, url-decode, base64-encode, base64-decode, ...